rodroidmods/GradleAndroidRustPlugin/README.md

 ### Note

-Is recomandded that for now to use latest version 0.7.0, as 0.6.0 have bugs and i fixed all of them.
+It is recommended to use the latest version 0.8.0, as previous versions have bugs that have been fixed.

 ### Credits